Foundation Board of Directors

 Mr. Kelly is a 1975 graduate from SRU with a BS in Elementary Education and Communications.
 He graduated cum laude from the University of Akron School of Law in 1983.
 Mr. Kelly is currently a partner in the law firm of Luxenberg Garbett Kelly and George.

 Mr. Kelly has been Board Certified by the National Board of Trial Advocacy as a Civil Trial Specialist since 1995.
 He has been selected as one of the Top 50 Lawyers in Pittsburgh since 2019.
 He has been selected as a Pennsylvania Super Lawyer, an award reserved for the top 5% of lawyers in Pennsylvania, for over 15 years.
-Mr. Kelly was selected as one of the 10 Best Personal Injury Attorneys in Pennsylvania by the American Institute of Personal Injury Attorneys in 2022 and has been AV rated by the lawyer rating agency Martindale Hubbell for over 15 years.
+Mr. Kelly was selected as one of the 10 Best Personal Injury Attorneys in Pennsylvania by the American Institute of Personal Injury Attorneys in 2022 and 2023 and has been AV rated by the lawyer rating agency Martindale Hubbell for over 15 years.
 The AV rating is the highest rating a lawyer can receive for legal ability and ethics.

 Mr. Kelly has been Board Certified by the National Board of Trial Advocacy as a Civil Trial Specialist since 1995.
 He has been selected as one of the Top 50 Lawyers in Pittsburgh since 2019.
 He has been selected as a Pennsylvania Super Lawyer, an award reserved for the top 5% of lawyers in Pennsylvania, for over 15 years.
-Mr. Kelly was selected as one of the 10 Best Personal Injury Attorneys in Pennsylvania by the American Institute of Personal Injury Attorneys in 2022 and has been AV rated by the lawyer rating agency Martindale Hubbell for over 15 years.
+Mr. Kelly was selected as one of the 10 Best Personal Injury Attorneys in Pennsylvania by the American Institute of Personal Injury Attorneys in 2022 and 2023 and has been AV rated by the lawyer rating agency Martindale Hubbell for over 15 years.
 The AV rating is the highest rating a lawyer can receive for legal ability and ethics.

 Ms. Gail Paserba ’90